mmgen/mmgen-wallet/README.md

 sending and receiving your crypto assets.

-The online computer is used for tracking balances and creating and sending transactions, while the offline computer (typically an air-gapped, low-power device such as a Raspberry Pi) takes care of wallet creation, address generation and transaction signing.
+The online computer is used for tracking balances and creating and sending transactions, while the offline machine (typically an air-gapped, low-power device such as a Raspberry Pi) takes care of wallet creation, address generation and transaction signing.
 All operations involving secret data are handled
 offline: **your seed and private keys never come into contact with a